Why Become a CASA Volunteer?

 - CASA Volunteers reduce the time the youth’s publicly-provided attorney needs to invest in the case.

 - Foster youth with CASA Volunteers are less likely to require public assistance or be incarcerated.
 It costs $63,000 to house a non-violent offender in California.

 We invite you to learn more.
 Volunteer orientations are held the second Wednesday evening of every month.
-Contact our Training and Recruitment Manager, Danielle Keys, at 916-875-3011, to reserve your space today.
+Contact our Training and Recruitment Manager, Danielle Dace, at 916-875-3011, to reserve your space today.
 Or complete the on-line inquiry form here.